-In the third research question, we were able to fit multi-level models for both the individual 7-rubric models, and the more "generalized" model.
-For the individual models, it turned out that interaction terms and random effects did not serve to be significantly important.
-This is reasonable because we are in fact fitting individual models for each of the rubrics that may affect the ratings in a different manner.
-There could be no need to add any more complex interactions or random effects to explain the relationship further.
+In the third research question, we were able to fit multi-level models for both the individual 7-rubric models, and the more 'generalized' model.
+For the individual models, it turned out that interaction terms and random effects did not serve to be important in determining the ratings of an artifact.
+This is understandable because we are in fact fitting individual models for each of the rubrics that may already affect ratings in a different manner.
+There would be no need to add any more complex interactions or random effects to explain the relationship further.